ExpediaGroup/graphql-kotlin/docs/plugins/gradle-plugin.md

   allowDeprecatedFields = false
-  // Custom GraphQL scalar to converter mapping containing information about corresponding Java type and converter that should be used to serialize/deserialize values. converters.put("UUID", ScalarConverterMapping("java.util.UUID", "com.example.UUIDScalarConverter"))
+  // Custom GraphQL scalar to converter mapping containing information about corresponding Java type and converter that should be used to serialize/deserialize values. converters.put("UUID", ScalarConverterMapping("java.util.UUID", "com.example.UUIDScalarConverter")) }
-  // Boolean flag indicating whether generated GraphQL client should be added to main or test sources. generateTestSources = false
-}
 ```